phpro/grumphp/doc/tasks/phpparser.md

-# Phpparser
+# PHP parser

-The Phpparser task will run static code analyses on your PHP code.
+The PHP parser task will run static code analyses on your PHP code.
 You can specify which code visitors should run on your code or write your own code visitor.

  ***Composer***